cleverpush/cleverpush-developer-docs/content/sdks/ios.md

     2. Choose `Notification Service Extension` and press `Next`
     3. Enter `CleverPushNotificationServiceExtension` as Product Name, choose `Objective-C` as language and press `Finish`
     4. Press `Activate` on the next prompt
-    5. Add the following at the bottom of your Podfile
+    5. Add the following at the bottom of your Project's Podfile

         {{< highlight bash >}}target 'CleverPushNotificationServiceExtension' do